nateraluis/luisnatera.com/_posts/2022-12-01-advent-of-code-day-1.md

 ## Solution

+> **Warning**
+> Do not keep reading if you are participating in Advent of Code and **do not** want to see the solution.

 ### Part 1

-Firts, to get the data I will be using the `aocd` [library](https://github.com/wimglenn/advent-of-code-data) and storing the data for the first challenge in a variable:
+First, to get the data I used the `aocd` [library](https://github.com/wimglenn/advent-of-code-data) and stored the data for the first challenge in a variable:

 ```python
 import aocd